erhant/crypto-notes/content/0-probability.md

 ---
-title: "Probability Introduction"
+title: "Probability"
-desc: "Before we start, there is some probability background to cover.
-Read this one first if you are not confident in that part!"
+desc: "Before we start, there is some probability background to cover."
 order: 0
 ---